ccouvillion6/ods-coding-assignment-cristina-couvillion/README.md

 1. Clone the repo
 2. Navigate to the flight-search folder
-3. Run with the command: num run start
+3. Run with the command: npm run start